A Transfer Attack to Image Watermarks: Theoretical Analysis

 \subsection{Deriving $Pr(T(x_w+\delta)_j=w_j)$}

 The bitwise accuracy between the decoded watermark $T(x_w+\delta)$ and the ground-truth watermark $w$ is used to detect whether the perturbed image $x_w+\delta$ is AI-generated.
 Therefore, given the watermarks decoded by the $m$ surrogate decoders for the perturbed image $x_w+\delta$, we derive an upper bound and a lower bound of the probability that the watermark decoded by the target decoder matches with the ground-truth watermark after adding the perturbation.
-Formally, based on the theorems in Section~\ref{intermediateproof}, we further derive the following theorem:
+Note that we consider $1 \leq j \leq n_t$ in this section.
+Formally, based on the theorems in Section~\ref{intermediateproof}, we derive the Theorem~\ref{theorem_3} in Section~\ref{main_theory}.

-\begin{theorem} Given any watermarked image $x_w$, $\delta$ satisfying the constraints of the optimization problem in Equation~\ref{optim-3}, and the watermarks decoded by the $m$ surrogate decoders for the perturbed image, we have an upper bound and a lower bound of the probability that the $j$th bit of the watermark decoded by $T$ for the perturbed image matches with the $j$th bit of the ground-truth watermark $w$ as follows:

-\end{theorem} Such upper bound and lower bound quantify the transferability of our transfer attack.
-Note that we derive both an upper bound and a lower bound of the probability because we consider double-tail detectors.